XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 **Caution:** Ripple makes no guarantees about the stability of the test network.
 It has been and continues to be used to test various properties of server configuration, network topology, and network performance.

-Over time, there may also be additional, smaller test networks for specific purposes.
+Over time, there may also be smaller, temporary test networks for specific purposes.

 ### Parallel Networks and Consensus ###

 There is no `rippled` setting that defines which network it uses.
 Instead, it uses the consensus of validators it trusts to know which ledger to accept as the truth.
-When different consensus groups of `rippled` instances only trust other members of the same group, each group continues to operate as a parallel network.
+When different consensus groups of `rippled` instances only trust other members of the same group, each group continues as a parallel network.
 Even if malicious or misbehaving computers connect to both networks, the consensus process overrides the confusion as long as the members of each network are not configured to trust members of another network in excess of their quorum settings.

 ## Clustering ##

-If you are running multiple `rippled` servers in a single datacenter, you can configure those servers to operate in a cluster to maximize efficiency.
-Operating your `rippled` servers in a cluster provides the following benefits:
+If you are running multiple `rippled` servers in a single datacenter, you can configure those servers into a cluster to maximize efficiency.
+Running your `rippled` servers in a cluster provides the following benefits:

 * Clustered `rippled` servers share the work of cryptography.
 If one server has verified the authenticity of a message, the other servers in the cluster trust it and do not re-verify.
 * Clustered servers share information about peers and API clients that are misbehaving or abusing the network.
 This makes it harder to attack all servers of the cluster at once.
 * Clustered servers always propagate transactions throughout the cluster, even if the transaction does not meet the current load-based transaction fee on some of them.

-To enable clustering, modify the following sections of your [config file](https://github.com/ripple/rippled/blob/d7def5509d8338b1e46c0adf309b5912e5168af0/doc/rippled-example.cfg#L297-L346) for each server:
+To enable clustering, change the following sections of your [config file](https://github.com/ripple/rippled/blob/d7def5509d8338b1e46c0adf309b5912e5168af0/doc/rippled-example.cfg#L297-L346) for each server:

 * List the IP address and port of each other server under the `[ips_fixed]` section.
 The port should be the one from the other servers' `protocol = peer` setting in their `rippled.cfg`.
 Example: